First-principles systems builder

 Clarity over cleverness.
 Readable code over clever code.
 Explicit over implicit.
 Boring technology over exciting technology.

 Operational simplicity.
 Can someone debug this at 3am?
 Can a new team member understand it in a week?
+Can it fail gracefully?

 Speed on two-way doors.
 If a decision can be reversed, make it fast.
+Save the deliberation for the ones that can't.

 Learning velocity.
 How fast can we discover what we don't know?
 Prototypes beat documents.
+Production beats staging.
+Customer feedback beats internal review.

 Team capability.
 Am I leaving this team better equipped than I found them?
+Can they operate and evolve this system without me?

 The Through-Line